sherlock-audit/2024-08-flayer-judging/README.md

 Source: https://github.com/sherlock-audit/2024-08-flayer-judging/issues/318

 ## Found by
-0x37, 0xAlix2, Audinarey, BugPull, Hearmen, OpaBatyo, dany.armstrong90, kuprum, merlinboii, novaman33, robertodf
+0x37, 0xAlix2, Audinarey, BugPull, Hearmen, OpaBatyo, dany.armstrong90, merlinboii, novaman33, robertodf
 ## Summary
 If a collection has been shutdown, it can later be re-initialized for use in the protocol again.
 But any attempts to shut it down again will fail due to a varaible not being reset when the first shutdown is made.
 ## Vulnerability Detail